-We recommend that you use either a Touch controller or the web interface to factory reset the system.
+We recommend that you use either the Touch user interface or the web interface to factory reset the system.
 If these interfaces are not available, you can use the video system's reset button.

 When factory resetting the video system the following happens: